Rangyia/staticsites/README.md

 # Responsive Static Websites

-This project has templates built with CSS grid & flexbox layouts for practice
+This project has templates built with CSS grid & flexbox layouts for capstone practice for mastering HTML / CSS / Basic JS functions.

 ## Grid Projects